 - Meditate.
 Often when we’re feeling cranky, the last thing we want to do is meditate.
 But research shows that it’s an effective technique for alleviating depression, anxiety, and stress.
 There are lots of different ways to meditate.
 Find one that’s right for you.

 - Relax in a bath.
 Epsom salt baths are one of my favorite self-care routines.
 They’re relaxing, detoxifying, and nurturing.
-I usually keep it simple with 2-4 cups of Epsom salt in a tub full of hot water.
-But here are some great bath recipes if you want to try something a little fancier.

 - Face and work through your emotions.
 If you are eating sugar to mask and avoid dealing with difficult emotions, they will often surface during this detox.
 This is an opportunity to address these feelings in a healthy way.
 This happened to me.
 Journaling is a great form of self-reflection.
 The Work by Byron Katie is a powerful technique for transforming negative thoughts and beliefs.
 And if the emotions that surface are overwhelming, seek out the help of a therapist.
 You are worth it.